Fall Feast 2016

 Yeshua/Jesus fulfilled the Spring Feasts to the very day and hour, which God’s people had observed for hundreds of years.
 However, the Fall Feasts have not been fulfilled yet.
 The Fall Feasts represent His second coming.

-The Jewish people observed these Feasts, but few recognized the Messiah when He came.
+The Jewish people observed these Feasts, but few of them recognized the Messiah when He came.
 Why didn't they recognize their Messiah when He suffered and died during His appointed time (HaMoyadim)?
 They did not recognize their Messiah because they had added so many man-made rules and traditions to God's Law/Torah that they were consumed with their religiosity.
-Have we added our own religious days in place of God's days?
+Have we done the same thing and added our own religious days in place of God's Holy days?
 Will we recognize Him when He returns?
 Yeshua stated in Mark 13:22: "For false Christs and false prophets shall rise, and shall shew signs and wonders, to seduce, if it were possible, even the elect."
 If you are not aware of God's appointed times, then you could be deceived.

 (Leviticus 23:39) Also in the fifteenth day of the seventh month, when ye have gathered in the fruit of the land, ye shall keep a feast unto the LORD seven days: on the first day shall be a sabbath, and on the eighth day shall be a sabbath.